jiricodes/42-sudoku/README.md

 # 42-sudoku
 Sudoku solver is one of the 42 piscine's team project.
-This is reference solution and test suite for evaluating new pisciners at Hive Helsinki
+This is a reference solution and a test suite for evaluating new pisciners at Hive Helsinki, or any other 42 school for that matter.

 ## example-solution
 Contains a Sudoku solver with recursive approach.
 Not Norm complient and not satisfying all requirements (e.g. doesn't invalidate multiple solution sudokus).